mvysotskyi/flow-dit/README.md

 ## Description

 **DiT S/2** model trained on 256x256 resolution with 400k steps on NABirds dataset.
+We used [this](https://huggingface.co/stabilityai/sd-vae-ft-mse) autoencoder for the latent space.
+The model is based on the [Diffusion Transformer](https://arxiv.org/abs/2205.11487) architecture and uses a rectified flow to improve the quality of generated images.

 ## Training
 - 400k steps